Kubernetes On-Premises: How to Automate and Optimize Costs

 Optimizing costs for Kubernetes on-prem with automated bin-packing

 In multi-node Kubernetes environments, inefficient scheduling often leads to fragmentation and underutilized capacity.
-Cast AI’s bin-packing technology optimizes workload placement within nodes to maximize efficiency and minimize waste.
+Cast’s bin-packing technology optimizes workload placement within nodes to maximize efficiency and minimize waste.

 1. Increased node utilization – The solution ensures workloads are packed efficiently, reducing the number of nodes required.